Shared Mission

 ideas

-The application period for Shared Mission 2025 is now open!
+The application period for Shared Mission 2025 is closed

 We annually allocate over EUR 100,000 for Shared Mission and other pro bono initiatives, giving free legal advice to selected companies, non-profits and initiatives.

-All applicants will be contacted in July to confirm whether their application has been selected for further participation in the project.
-Project implementation will begin in the autumn.
+Applicants for the 2025 programme will be contacted in July to confirm whether their application has been selected for further participation in the project.
+The project implementation is scheduled to begin in the autumn.

 Key information for applicants